MarcL/marclittlemore.com/_posts/2016-09-29-finding-bugs-with-git-bisect.md

 [dac781864e62c49b279c122c42d447ed26ad16e2] Merge pull request #100 from features/my-feature
 ```

 It's now a process of elimination to determine which specific commit caused the bug.
 You do this by running your test suite or using your project to see if the bug is still present in the current revision.
-At this point `git bisect` wants to know if this commit is good or bad so you answer `git bisect bad` or `git bisect good`.
+At this point `git bisect` wants to know if this commit is good or bad so you answer `git bisect good` or `git bisect bad`.

 ```
 > git bisect bad